 Do I Need to Know HTML?

-You don't necessarily need to know HTML in order to create your own website.
-This is because you can always use a website builder or content management system.
+You don’t necessarily need to know HTML in order to create your own website.
+This is because you can always use a website builder or an HTML editor to create your website.

 But even if you do use one of those options, learning HTML will certainly increase your understanding of how your website works.
 Plus, many website builders and content management systems allow you to add your own HTML code.